andreaslam/ZanLing-TrueZero/README.md

 ### Python

 This Python and Rust Engine uses the following:
-- **Pytorch** - used for creating and training the Neural Network.
-Also used tensor
+- **PyTorch** - used for creating and training the Neural Network.
+Also used for visualising experiments through its TensorBoard API.
+- **Matplotlib** - used for plotting and creating animations and visualisations in `visualisenet.py`.
-- **Numpy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game result
+- **NumPy** - used for processing data (chess board representation after one-hot encoding, handling final outcome and final game result

 ### Rust